spencerc99/spencer-net-shots/README.md

 TODO:

 - [ ] the shots.yml repo should probably be separate from the repo for archiving shots to avoid needing to pull those assets. (use spencer-net-shots-archive as submodule)

-manual steps to add a new source
+- [ ] add a way to customize how often you want to take shots for each source, naming scheme should support this if more granular than day manual steps to add a new source

 - add a new source to shots.yml, note the output name will become the directory name in the archive